bathtime/bcachefs-rollback/README.md

 # TODO

 - Find a way to easily select snapshots within the menu.
+ATM they must be fully typed out.

 # Bugs